Trump withdraws U.S. from Paris Climate Accord - Nigeria Today

 Trump withdraws U.S. from Paris Climate Accord

-U.S. President Donald Trump has withdrawn the country from the historic Paris Climate Accord dealing with greenhouse gas emissions mitigation, adaptation and finance starting in 2020.
-Trump, in a nationwide broadcast on Thursday, said U.S. would either seek re-negotiation or remain withdrawn from the agreement that went into effect on Nov.
-4, 2016.
-Trump had…

-The post Trump withdraws U.S. from Paris Climate Accord appeared first on The Herald Nigeria.
+The post Trump withdraws U.S. from Paris Climate Accord appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share